 The Singer-songwriter opens up about the birth of her new album, the Unkindness, and how music makes her believe in something greater than this life on earth.

 I’m a singer-songwriter releasing my sophomore album The Unkindness on February 8th 2019.
 I’m a pianist, and I also play accordion, bodhrán (an Irish frame drum), and harmonium.

 I’m a member of SAG/AFTRA, the Apartment Sessions, the Recording Academy, and (according to Pottermore) I’m a Hufflepuff.
 Even though I asked the sorting hat to put me in Gryffindor.

-People Who Do focuses on those who excel at moving forward throughout their passions in life—why is it important to you to “do”?
+People Who Do focuses on those who take action to pursue meaningful life passionS. why is it important to you to “do”?